VladMasarik/7dtd/README.md

 Write human readable name, you get to choose a real name, and click on that to get the loot.
 The loot is free of duplicates

 ## Get containers where you can find this item
-Write the human readable name, choose real name, than you get to show the human readable container names which are free of duplicates
+Write the human readable name, choose real name, than you get to show the human readable block names which are free of duplicates that contain that item

+## Get groups where this item is contained

+## Get containers where you can find this group

+## Be able to click on another item / group / container, and autofill the search field

+## Have the search in the website parameters, so that you can always return to the previous result

 # Notes
 ## Missing containers